 22. Sword Belt-Full Dress.-Plain blue web waist belt, with leather furniture and brass deer for slings and brass hook for sword.
-The slings of gold wire lace, 1 in. wide, of special pattern, lined with crimson morocco leather.
+The slings of gold wire lace, $\frac{1}{4}$ in. wide, of special pattern, lined with crimson morocco leather.
 Morocco leather sword ring attachments, fastening back with a gilt stud.
 The belt to be worn under the sash and over the tunic when the sword is carried.
 (See para.
 31 re Warrant Officers.)

 23. Sword Knot-Full Dress.-Gold strap with gold acorn and sliding gold keeper.
 The knot to be neatly coiled round the guard of the sword.
-(See par.
+(See para.
 31 re Warrant Officers.)

 24. Sword Belt and Knot.
-Except full dress.-"Sam Browne" pattern as prescribed by Regulations.
+Except full dress.-"Sam Browne" pattern as prescribed by Army Regulations.

-When not in Marching Order or on active service, Officers will wear one brace only of the "Sam Browne" belt.
+When not in Marching Order or on ~~service~~ service, Officers will wear one brace only of "Sam Browne" belt.
 It will be worn diagonally over the right shoulder.
 The frog will be worn whether the sword is worn or not.

-25. Sash.-Crimson silk net folded with two pleats, the sash 21⁄2 inches wide and 21⁄2 inches at the buckles.
+25. Sash.-Crimson silk net folded with two pleats, the sash $2\frac{1}{2}$ inches wide and $2\frac{1}{2}$ inches at the buckles.
 Round loose silk twisted ends, 14 inches long.
 The sash to be worn round the waist of the tunic, the tassels hanging from the left side, and immediately in rear of the front sling of the sword belt.
 (Not worn by Commissioned Officers from Warrant rank and Warrant Officers.)